dhanrajbhosale/EYantra-2018-Submissions/README.md

 - **Home-Coming**
 (Dec 2018 - Apr 2019)

-The task here was to recognize animals and their habitats from a grid of image using Transferred Learning model.
-I trained the Resnet model for my dataset of animals and habitats.
-Transferred Learning was done using pytorch.
+In this project, the task was to recognize animals and their habitats from a grid of images using a Transferred Learning model.
+The Resnet model was trained using pytorch on a dataset comprising animals and their respective habitats.

-The data of recognized animals and their respective habitats was passed to the FIREBIRD V robot.
-A pick and place arm was designed using 3 standard servo motors.
-An arena was built which was same as the image.
-FIREBIRD V had to navigate to the places where Box with a particular animal name was kept and had to pick it and place it to its particular habitat place.
+The recognized animal data, along with their corresponding habitats, was then passed to the FIREBIRD V robot.
+A pick and place arm was designed using three standard servo motors.
+The FIREBIRD V robot was programmed to navigate to specific locations where boxes labeled with particular animal names were placed.
+The robot would pick up the box and accurately place it in the corresponding habitat location.

 Timers were used for interrupts to occur so that I can use encoders of motors.
 Black Line was followed using White Line Sensors.

+Overall, this project showcased the successful implementation of a Transferred Learning model to recognize animals and their habitats, as well as the integration of the FIREBIRD V robot with a pick and place arm for automated handling and placement of animal boxes.

 **Links:**